By COGwriter

 The idea of a permanent monastic lifestyle neither is scriptural, nor consistent with the teachings or practices of the first and second century Christians.

 The Bible shows that Christians are to love their neighbors, which means that they would tend to have neighbors.
 Including ones that do not profess Christ.
-An monastic lifestyle would seem to be in conflict with that.
+A monastic lifestyle looks to be in conflict with that.

 Sadly, many who claim Christianity do NOT hold to its original teachings.